The Mali Dutchie is a hybrid breed of dog that brings together two rather large breeds, the Belgian Malinois and the Dutch Shepherd.

 The idea of buying a Mali Dutchie puppy from a breeder with a strong reputation makes sense, but you then need to know how to find them in the first place.

-Clearly, this is easy to do thanks to the Internet as you should be able to locate information relevant to your area in a short period of time.
+This is easy to do thanks to the Internet as you should be able to locate information relevant to your area in a short period.

-What you are really aiming for are those groups or associations that are linked to the breed.
+What you are aiming for are those groups or associations that are linked to the breed.

 They will be more than happy to advise you on the breeders to contact, or even other individuals or groups that could be of more use to you.